 Who Knows Where The Time Goes? is a full account of how to implement time validity and point-in-time architecture using MySQL 5, with 70 working SQL scripts.

-Visual Studio and MySQL is an 80-page walkthrough with analysis, explanation and source code for two perfectly general and complete standalone .NET versions of a Windows database-enabled application, one for MySQL 5 databases, and one for SQL Server 2005 databases.
+Visual Studio and MySQL is an 80-page walkthrough with analysis, explanation and source code for two perfectly general and complete standalone .NET versions of a Windows database-enabled application, one for MySQL databases, one for SQL Server databases.
 Runtime ComboBox selection of database and tables, master-detail grids, just-in-time on-the-fly DataGridView lookup browse windows, general-purpose Find dialogs, a ListView lookup browser, and more.

 Buy It Now!